-WINDBER FIELD
+WINDBER COALFIELD

 Large scale coal mining in the Windber Field began in the 1890s.
 The dominant company was the